bensadiku/heroku_rs/README.md

 ## Intro

-This is a rust apip wrapper for the [Heroku v3 API](https://devcenter.heroku.com/articles/platform-api-reference/).
+This is a rust api wrapper for the [Heroku v3 API](https://devcenter.heroku.com/articles/platform-api-reference/).

 ## Getting Started
 Add the following to your `Cargo.toml`